(212) 804-8663 Get in Touch

 For many entrepreneurs, the primary source of capital to start their new business and keep it up and running are loans from debt financers.
 For others, a more expensive source of capital – equity financing – may be the most viable option.

 The most common source of equity financing for startups and small businesses is friends and family or “angel” investors.
-However, it is usually difficult to raise more than $100,000 from friends and family, and due to prohibition on general solicitation and crowdfunding limits imposed by federal and state securities laws, the amount you can raise from angel investments may also be limited.
-Thus, angel investors often provide the seed money to get a business up and running while entrepreneurs pursue alternative sources of financing, such as venture capital.
+However, it is usually difficult to raise more than $100,000 from friends and family, and due to prohibition on general solicitation and crowdfunding limits imposed by federal and state securities laws, the amount you can raise from unsophisticated investors may also be limited.
+On the other hand, angel investors often provide the seed money to get a business up and running while entrepreneurs pursue alternative sources of financing, such as venture capital.

 Venture capital is money provided by investors to startups and small businesses with high-growth potential, that require large amounts of funding and do not have access to capital markets.
 Most venture capital funds receive a significant amount of their funding from tax-exempt investors.
 U.S. tax-exempt investors do not, in general, pay taxes on their share of a fund’s capital gains or ordinary income.
 They are, however, subject to “unrelated business income tax” (UBIT) on “unrelated business taxable income” (UBTI), that is, income derived from commercial activities unrelated to their tax-exempt purpose.
 Generating excessive amounts of UBTI can jeopardize a U.S. tax-exempt investor’s tax-exempt status.
 For this reason, the governing instruments of most venture capital funds prohibit the fund from participating in investments that generate too much UBTI.